Electrical contractor / worker

 Department News

-Investigators from the State Government’s energy safety regulator, Building and Energy, are on site at a property in Pinjarra where an electrical worker tragically died yesterday afternoon.
-Building and Energy is investigating the electrical accident.
+Investigators from the State Government’s electrical safety regulator, Building and Energy, are on site at a property in Nollamara where an electrical worker tragically died this morning.
+The 24-year-old electrician was found deceased in the home’s roof space.
 Western Australia’s Director of Energy Safety, Saj Abdoolakhan, has extended his deepest condolences to the electrician’s loved ones.
-“Information...
+“Our...

 Building and Energy